p-dimi/Quick-facial-recognition/README.md

 Easy to use and utilize face recognition module based on dlib

 Utilizes open source dlib, opencv and numpy libraries.
+All necessary dlib models already included in the repository.

 Requirements in the requirement.txt file.